Can Optimization Trajectories Explain Multi-Task Transfer?: Dataset Model Details

 \section{Dataset \& Model Details}

-\squishlist \item {\bf NoisyMNIST:} As a starting point, we consider a synthetic multi-task setting where we train on $25,000$ samples of the FashionMNNIST task~\citep[][]{fashion-xiao2017fashionmnist}.
-In this setting, we consider three additional tasks that we may learn jointly with FashionMNIST: \texttt{MTL: FashionMNIST} trains a model jointly on an additional $25,000$ samples of the FashionMNIST task, treating the additional samples as a separate task.
-This allows us to simulate a task which should {\it always} yield positive transfer, because it amounts to more in-distribution data. \texttt{MTL: NoisyFashion} trains a model on $25,000$ additional samples from FashionMNIST but with random labels.
-This task represents random noise that must be memorized, and should always yield {\it negative} transfer, because it contains little-to-no beneficial information.
-Finally, the \texttt{MTL: NotMNIST} setting trained a model on $25,000$ samples of English character recognition across a variety of fonts~\citep{mnists-hsieh2018multitask}, representing an intermediate task configuration between \texttt{MTL: FashionMNIST} and \texttt{MTL: NoisyFashion}: the labels are not noisy, and the task is learnable, so positive transfer may exist.
-However, the input distributions are distinct, so the result of joint training may be negative transfer on FashionMIST generalization.
+\squishlist \item {\bf FashionMTL:} FashionMTL is a synthetic setting where we consider the impact of training a task jointly with (a) an ideal task where we see positive transfer versus (b) an uninformative task which yields negative transfer.
+Our target-task in this setting is the FashionMNIST task~\citep{fashion-xiao2017fashionmnist}, which is a 10-class image classification task where the goal is to classify images of clothing articles.
+We randomly split the FashionMNIST dataset into two splits of $25,000$ samples each, and consider the first split to be our target-task training dataset.
+The second half of the dataset is used for the auxiliary task training: for setting (a)---the ideal auxiliary task---we use the remaining $25,000$ FashionMNIST samples as the auxiliary task with no perturbations.
+In this setting, our auxiliary task is additional data from the exact same distribution of our target-task training data.
+For setting (b), we use the same remaining $25,000$ FashionMNIST samples, but we randomize the labels.
+In setting (b) our auxiliary task is now uninformative, as it amounts to fitting noise, and conflicts with the objective of our target-task.
 For each task we have $5,000$ validation and test samples.
-We use a simple lenet CNN architecture whose penultimate representation is passed to task-specific linear classification layers. \item {\bf CIFAR-100:} CIFAR-100~\citep{cifar} is a hierarchical 100-class classification dataset; these class hierarchies can be separated into 20 individual 5-class classification tasks, e.g. Household Electronics classification or Aquatic Mammals classification.
+Our architecture is a simple LeNet CNN architecture whose penultimate representation is passed to task-specific linear classification layers. \item {\bf MNISTS:} MNISTS~\citep{mnists-hsieh2018multitask} is a 3-task multi-task setup involving 3 MNIST-like datasets (all $28\times28$ greyscale images).
+The 3 datasets are MNIST~\citep{mnist-726791}, a 10-class handwritten digit recognition task; FashionMNIST~\citep{fashion-xiao2017fashionmnist}, a 10-class clothing article classification task; and NotMNINST, a 26-class English character classification task.
+Each task has exactly $50,000$ training samples and $5,000$ validation and test samples.
+Our architecture for this setting is a simple LeNet CNN architecture whose penultimate representation is passed to task-specific linear classification layers. \item {\bf CIFAR-100:} CIFAR-100~\citep{cifar} is a hierarchical 100-class classification dataset; these class hierarchies can be separated into 20 individual 5-class classification tasks, e.g. Household Electronics classification or Aquatic Mammals classification.
 Each task consists of $5,000$ training samples (roughly $1,000$ samples per-class), and $500$ validation and test samples.
 We use a ResNet18 architecture whose penultimate representation is passed to task-specific linear classification layers. \item {\bf CelebA:} CelebA~\citep{liu2015faceattributes} is a 40-way binary attribute prediction task.
 It consists of images of celebrity faces, each of which is labeled with 40 binary attributes.
 We treat these attributes as separate, binary classificaiion tasks, yeilding a 40-task problem.
 The dataset is large, Each task consists of $162,700$ training samples with $19,867$ validation and $19,962$ test samples.
 We use a ResNet18 architecture whose penultimate representation is passed to task-specific linear classification layers. \item {\bf Cityscapes:} The Cityscapes dataset consists of images of urban streets and is cast as a two-task multi-task setting: 7-class semantic segmentation and depth estimation.
 The dataset consists of $2,975$ train images, $500$ validation images, and $1,525$ test images; we follow the same pre-processing steps used in \citet{mgda-NIPS2018_7334}.
 To model these tasks we use the DeepLabV3 architecture~\citep{deeplabv3-chen2017rethinking}, which consists of a ResNet101 backbone, pre-trained on ImageNet, and task-specific Atrous Spatial Pyramid Pooling modules.